Plumsail/helpdesk-docs/Online/How To/automations.rst

     Edit ticket's properties from mailbox
     Reassign ticket from disabled user in help desk Start a workflow with a trigger
-    Submit tickets from an online form with the help of Microsoft Flow <Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector>
+    Submit tickets from an online form with the help of Power Automate (Microsoft Flow) <Submit tickets from an online form to SharePoint help desk with the help of Power Automate (Microsoft Flow) or Azure Logic Apps connector>
     Close tickets if customer hasn't replied <Close tickets if customer hasn't replied in SharePoint help desk system>
     Import Office 365 users into contacts list <Import Office 365 users into contacts list>